stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ### Genuine Insights

-Imagine if you could see in just a few seconds the status of the client's:
+Imagine if you could see, in just a few seconds, the exact status of the client's:

 * strategy execution across goals/objectives/actions/projects
 * KPIs/OKRs